galle0nn/galle0nn.github.io/content/documents/xor/index.md

 - XOR on `4D 5A`
 ```
-Converting 4D 5A to its respective binary numbers
+Converting 4D 5A to its respective bits
 4            D            5            A
 4            13           5            10
 8 4 2 1      8 4 2 1      8 4 2 1      8 4 2 1
 0 1 0 0      1 1 0 1      0 1 0 1      1 0 1 0

-XOR on 4D 5A binary numbers
+XOR on 4D 5A bits
  4D = 0 1 0 0 1 1 0 1
  5A = 0 1 0 1 1 0 1 0
 XOR = 0 0 0 1 0 1 1 1

-Converting the XOR binary number back to hexadecimal
+Converting the XOR bits back to hexadecimal
 0 0 0 1      0 1 1 1
 8 4 2 1      8 4 2 1
 1            7